What is Control Banding?

 How Many Control Banding Methods Are There?

-A few models have been developed but the most available is the UK Health Executive’s COSHH Essentials for Small Business control banding method.
+A few models have been developed (such as the pharmaceutical risk prioritization method) but the most available is the UK Health Executive’s COSHH Essentials for Small Business control banding method.
 COSHH offers two types of information, industry-specific 'direct advice sheets' and 'generic control guidance sheets'.
 There is also a COSHH e-tool where you will be prompted by questions to enter some basic information about the substance you are using, before being directed to the most appropriate generic control guidance sheet for you.

-Control Banding Made Easier with Chemscape’s CHAMP Program
+Control Banding Made Easier with Chemscape’s CHAMP Software

 Control Banding is easier today with the increased adoption of GHS (Globally Harmonized System for the Classification and Labelling of Chemicals).
 Chemicals are classified systematically, and associated Safety Data Sheets (SDSs) have a standardized format.
 This system allows chemical products to be objectively compared and used by technology like Chemscape’s Chemical Hazard Assessment Management Program (CHAMP).
 This technology provides a consistent hazard and risk assessment and removes the bias involved in the traditional risk assessment process.
 To learn more about our chemical management solutions, get in touch with the experts at Chemscape Safety Technologies today.